rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

-* Bartender uses random timers for spawning, despawning, and respawning the helicopter.
-Each of these actions has a separate interval of possible timer values.
-Here, "spawning" refers to the very first appearance of a helicopter in a given pursuit, while "respawning" refers to any further appearances after the first.
-Heat transitions don't reset these timers.
+* Bartender uses separate, random timers for (re)spawning the helicopter and setting its fuel.
+Each despawn context (e.g. the helicopter getting wrecked) has its own respawn-delay interval.

+* The helicopter only (re)spawns at Heat levels for which you define valid (re)spawn-delay values.

+* In a given pursuit, the helicopter must have a successful first spawn at some point before context-dependent respawns can happen.
+Such first spawns carry over across Heat transitions.

+* If you don't define valid respawn-delay values for some despawn context (e.g. getting wrecked), then the helicopter won't respawn if that context happens.
+If a transition to another Heat level with valid respawn-delay values takes place, however, the helicopter may respawn again.

+* The helicopter can only rejoin after losing you at Heat levels for which you define valid rejoin-delay and minimum-fuel values.
+The helicopter can only rejoin if it loses you.

+* The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
+If the helicopter were to rejoin with less fuel than the required minimum, it counts as having run out of fuel and triggers the appropriate respawn delay instead.

+* Whether an active helicopter may rejoin a given pursuit is unaffected by Heat transitions, as this is locked in as soon as it (re)spawns.
+This means a rejoining helicopter can keep rejoining the pursuit until it either gets wrecked or runs out of fuel.
+Its vehicle is also locked in to ensure it rejoins with the same model and overall properties.

+* Rejoining helicopters don't count towards the total number of helicopters deployed.

-* The helicopter only spawns at Heat levels for which you define valid (re)spawn-delay values.
+* The helicopter only spawns with limited fuel at Heat levels for which you define valid fuel-time values.
+Unlimited fuel means the helicopter must either lose you or get wrecked.

-* The helicopter also (de / re)spawns in "COOLDOWN" mode according to its timers.
+* The helicopter also (re)spawns in "COOLDOWN" mode according to its (re)spawn delays.

-* The helicopter only ever spawns in player pursuits.
+* The helicopter only ever (re)spawns and rejoins in player pursuits.

-* The helicopter uses whatever HeliStrategy you set in VltEd.

 * Only one helicopter can ever be active at any given time.
 This is a game limitation; we could technically spawn more, but they would count as cars and behave very oddly.

+* The helicopter uses whatever HeliStrategy you set in VltEd.

 * Bartender replaces vehicles that don't exist in the game with `copheli`.

 * Bartender replaces vehicles that aren't helicopters with `copheli`.

-* The helicopter can only rejoin pursuits early at Heat levels for which you define valid rejoin-delay values.
-The helicopter doesn't rejoin if it gets wrecked or runs out of fuel.

-* The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
-The helicopter doesn't rejoin, however, if it wouldn't have any fuel left after rejoining.

-* Rejoining helicopters don't count towards the total number of helicopters deployed.

 &nbsp;

 Regarding **strategy requests** (`BartenderSettings\Advanced\Strategies.ini`):

-* Deleting this file disables the fix for the game missing early Strategy cancellations.

 * Setting low player-speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee the pursuit instantly without trying to ram you.
 This is because the vanilla game forces HeavyStrategy 3 spawns to flee if your speed drops below the value of the `CollapseSpeed` VltEd parameter at any point.
 At higher Heat levels, this often happens before they can even reach you because of higher "CollapseSpeed" values and far more aggressive cops.